TOP Fire Extinguishers Comparison Table

 Remember: PASS!

-Remember that an RV or boat fire extinguisher is not meant to be used on all fires!
+Remember that a boat fire extinguisher is not meant to be used on all fires!
 If you are unsure whether or not an extinguisher will work, it is best to leave the area and call for help.

 Stay safe!

-What is the best fire extinguisher for RV or motorhome?
+What is the best fire extinguisher for a boat?

-If you are using a boat or RV, it is important to have a camper fire extinguisher that is specifically designed for use in those environments.
+If you are using a boat or yacht, it is important to have a fire extinguisher that is specifically designed for use in those environments.

 For example, CO₂ extinguishers are not recommended for use on boats because the gas can be dangerous in an enclosed space.
 Make sure to choose a product that is approved for marine use.